6 metrics tips and tools to benchmark your Procure to Pay Process

-#2 Supplier count – How many suppliers you have for different spend categories reflects your overall procurement health.
+#2 Supplier count – How many suppliers you have for different spend management categories reflects your overall procurement health.
 Too many suppliers in one category may mean it’s time to simplify or negotiate better pricing with fewer vendors.
 On the other hand, relying on a limited number of suppliers introduces risk.
-Digital sourcing tools can help build the right plan to begin to right-size the number of suppliers.
+Sourcing tools can help build the right plan to begin to right-size the number of suppliers.

 #3 Look at on-time payment – Paying invoices on time is another indicator of a healthy P2P and is the hallmark of a streamlined Accounts Payable team and process.
-The ability to pay on time suggests procurement has negotiated good terms for the business and that finance runs its part of the payment process effectively.
+The ability to pay on time suggests procurement has negotiated good terms for the business and that Accounts payable runs its part of the payment process efficiently.
 It could also indicate your digital workflow is functioning as it should.
 Success in this metric also contributes to long-term vendor relationship management.

 #4 Take note of first-time-match rate – If invoices match with POs as they’re supposed to, all signs point to a compliant, efficient operation.
-A high first-time match rate requires that internal buyers and external suppliers follow your process requirements, so measure how many invoices go straight through the P2P system on the first pass, without delay or manual intervention.
+A high first-time match rate requires that internal buyers and external suppliers follow your process requirements, so measure how many invoices go straight through the AP process on the first pass, without delay or manual intervention.
 Whether its 2, 3 or 4 way matching that’s required, the failure to match the first time causes an exception that must be addressed by someone in AP, or your supplier directly if you’re lucky to have some self-service capabilities for suppliers.

-#5 Ensure data visibility – Electronic data is critical to have the meaningful information for business decisions.
+#5 Ensure data visibility – Data and analytics are critical in order to have meaningful information for business decisions.
 Without a full view to spend and supplier, at the line item level, sourcing organizations limit their reach and impact.
-Much of the spend data needed for upstream activities comes from P2P transactions so make sure your process is capturing the right information in a usable format and preferably in the same system as you’re analyzing your spend to make things easier.
+Much of the spend management data needed for upstream activities comes from Procure to Pay transactions so make sure your process is capturing the right information in a usable format and preferably in the same system as you’re analyzing your spend to make things easier.

 #6 Watch number of days to approve an invoice – If an invoice isn’t approved on schedule, you may miss out on discounts, so this is an important metric.
 Invoices that are pre-approved with POs save time, but if your PO compliance is under 50%, you must depend on your organization’s speed to approve an invoice, pay early and take a discount.
-A rules-based digital workflow helps improve this metric and accelerate process and capture discounts, not to mention keeping suppliers happy.
+A rules-based digital workflow helps improve this metric, accelerate the process and capture discounts, not to mention keeping suppliers happy.